oneforawe/config-repo/config/bash/notes/notes.md

 Usually a user accesses a shell through either a physical terminal (keyboard and screen), or a "virtual terminal" (a graphical user interface, or GUI, application accessible through the GUI portion of an operating system).
-One can then say that one usually uses a virtual terminal that is "powered by" a specific shell.
+One can thus say that one usually uses a virtual terminal that is "powered by" a specific shell.
 The shell and terminal are also called a command-line interface or CLI.